alpyalti/Issuefy/issuefy-mvp-prd.md

 ### 15.7 Sources
 * `GET /api/projects/:id/sources` — get project sources (supports filters: source type, competitor, keyword, date).

+### 15.8 Enrichment
+* `POST /api/enrich` — body `{ url }`.
+Fetches the URL via the ScraperAPI standard endpoint and returns a discovered profile as JSON: `{ name, description, logo_url, socials, source_url }`.
+Used by the onboarding company and competitor confirm screens (sections 12.2, 12.3) and the settings "re-fetch info" action (section 17.5).
+Validates the URL with Zod, consumes one scrape call from the budget (section 21.3), caches the result briefly, and on failure returns an empty/partial profile so the UI can fall back to manual entry.
+Ownership is enforced for the authenticated user.

 ## 16. AI Prompt Requirements

 ### 16.1 Signal Extraction Prompt

-Input: project name, company name, industry, business type, target market, competitors, keywords, and one or more sources (each with source_id, title, URL, and truncated cleaned text).
+Input: project name; the company profile when present (company name, website, description, social accounts); industry; business type; target market; the competitor list (names, websites, and social accounts where known); keywords; and one or more sources (each with source_id, title, URL, and truncated cleaned text).

 Expected JSON output (strict, no prose, no markdown fences):